UK Snooker Championship schedule today

-Some of the sport’s best players are in action on Monday in York
+The UK Snooker Championship continues with the start of the semi-finals due to take place at the Barbican in York.

-The UK Snooker Championship continues with another intriguing day of action in store at the Barbican in York.
+Ronnie O’Sullivan will be in action against Hossein Vafaei, although the latter vowed there would be no repeat of his kamikaze Crucible break-off from last April’s World Championship.

-World champion Luca Brecel progressed with a hard-fought win over Yuan Sijun on Sunday, while Hossein Vafaei caused a minor shock by felling Shaun Murphy.
+On that occasion Vafaei had a wild start, smashing the balls from his first break-off, in response to O’Sullivan, who did the same thing 18 months previously.

 The first Triple Crown event of the 2023/24 season runs until 3 December in Yorkshire.

-First-round matches, and indeed every round until the final, are 11-frame contests, while the trophy will be decided over the best-of-19 frames.
+Every round until the final are 11-frame contests, while the trophy will be decided over the best-of-19 frames.

 Mark Allen is the defending champion, although he crashed out on the opening afternoon of action this year in a rematch of last year’s final – going down 6-5 to Ding Junhui.